-Yes, you can find Orion.
-Trust me.
-If you go outside and look south to southeast before dawn now, you’ll notice Orion’s Belt, which consists of a short, straight row of medium-bright stars.
-Just draw a line through Orion’s Belt and extend that line toward the horizon.
-You’ll easily spot Sirius, the sky’s brightest star.
+To find Sirius, draw a line through Orion’s Belt and extend that line toward the horizon.
+There, you’ll spot Sirius, the sky’s brightest star.

 Sirius is in the constellation Canis Major the Greater Dog.
 It’s often called the Dog Star.

-Bottom line: In September 2015, you’ll find the constellation Orion, who three Belt stars make a short, straight row in the southeast before dawn.
+Bottom line: In September 2020, you’ll find the constellation Orion, whose three Belt stars make a short, straight row, in the southeast before dawn.
 Orion’s Belt points to Sirius, the brightest star of the nighttime sky.